yongtao-RATIO/NCBI_spider/README.md

-# Here's a spider code for ncbi using python
+# Spider for ncbi using python

 # sequences' spider
 We upload two files "complete sequences all.txt" and "complete sequences all_2.txt".
 You can choose either for spidering.(For example, once you found it's slow in using ~.txt, you could choose ~2.txt.)